karllhughes/learn/_posts/2021-04-26-developer-marketing.md

 ![Automattic’s open-source tool, WordPress](https://i.imgur.com/VcmdOHE.png)

-## Tips for Developer Marketing
+## Tips for Marketing to Software Developers

-Now that you have a better idea of the viable marketing channels you can use in developer marketing, I’ll leave you with five quick tips that [I outlined in more detail here](https://draft.dev/learn/b2d-marketing-tips):
+Now that you have a better idea of the viable marketing channels you can use in devmarketing, I’ll leave you with five quick tips that [I outlined in more detail here](https://draft.dev/learn/b2d-marketing-tips):

 1. **Be authentic** and genuinely helpful.
 Developers are smart, and they know when they’re being sold to.
 2. **Spend time with them** online or offline.
 I think the best marketers know their audience *extremely* well, and the only way to do that is to mingle with them.
 3. **Learn the language** of software development.
-Even if you can’t write code, learn the key pieces and terminology: APIs, backend, frontend, database, HTTP, test, etc.
+Even if you can’t write code, learn the key pieces and terminology: APIs, backend, frontend, database, HTTP, test, etc. This is critical for a solid software marketing strategy.
 4. **Go deep in your content** rather than simply skimming the surface.
 Experienced developers will appreciate this because technical depth is really hard to find online.
 5. **Freemium and trial offers** do well when you employ a bottoms-up approach.
 The idea here is to get developers using your tool on a small side project so they feel confident enough to bring it to work on their next project.

-Getting hands-on with developer marketing can be intimidating at first.
-If you’re looking to reach software developers, [shoot me an email](mailto:karl@draft.dev).
-I’m happy to send you specific resources or tools based on your challenges.
+Getting hands-on with devmarketing can be intimidating at first.
+If you’re looking to reach software developers with a developer marketing agency, shoot me an email.
+I’m happy to send you specific resources or tools based on your marketing strategy for software development companies.

 ### Further Reading:

 <ul>
   {% for post in site.categories.developer-marketing %}
     {% if post.url %}